 Students may petition for a program extension by submitting a written request to their academic advisor or program administrator.
-Requests for program extensions will be evaluated on a case-by-case basis by the dissertation chair (if applicable), program director and/or doctoral committee, and associate dean by division.
+Requests for program extensions will be evaluated on a case-by-case basis by the dissertation chair (if applicable), program director and/or doctoral committee, and associate dean by division in consultation with the Office of the Registrar.
 If approved, program extensions will be granted on a term-by-term basis.
 Approval of a program extension does not guarantee an extension of financial aid eligibility.